anushkakadirvel/chatbot-with-sentimental-analysis-for-a-game-in-unity-/README.md

-# Unity Project: Intelligent Chatbot with Sentiment Analysis
+# Unity Project: chatbot with sentimental analysis for a game in unity

 ## Overview
 This Unity project features an intelligent chatbot with sentiment analysis capabilities, designed to enhance in-game interaction.
 The chatbot utilizes natural language processing to understand and respond to player inputs effectively.